bastien8060/Codelysis/README.md

 $ su -s ${USER}
 ```

-Lastly you might want to pre-install the docker image, in order for the first request to be quick, otherwise, it will be slow:
+Lastly you might want to pre-install the docker image, in order for the first request to be quick, otherwise, it will be very slow:

 ```sh
 $ docker pull codelysis/linuxalpine